 git push origin -d <branch-name>

-The process to rename a Git branch is much faster using an intuitive tool, like the GitKraken Git GUI, and you can avoid making changes to the wrong data by mistake.
+The process to rename a Git branch is much faster and more intuitive using the GitKraken Git GUI, and you can avoid making changes to the wrong data by mistake.